 The Company's properties are in the exploration stage and, accordingly, the Company is dependent upon external financings to fund activities.
-In order to carry out planned exploration and pay for administrative costs, the Company will spend its existing working capital and raise the additional funds required.
+In order to carry out planned exploration and pay for administrative costs, the Company will spend its existing working capital and expects to raise the additional funds required.

 Management reviews its capital management approach on an ongoing basis and believes that this approach is reasonable given the relative size of the Company.
-There were no changes in the Company's approach to capital management during the six months ended June 30, 2015.
+There were no changes in the Company's approach to capital management during the nine months ended September 30, 2015.
 The Company is not subject to externally imposed capital requirements.